trans-travel/trans-travel/us/ky.md

-The state has a law that prevents instruction on sexual orientation or gender identity (or really any mention) in any grade, although the current legislative guidance by the Kentucky Department of Education is that a district that does not teach sexuality or STDs to children before grade six can teach about sexual orientation and gender identity, due to a possible legislative error (using "or" when the legislature likely
+The state has a law that prevents instruction on sexual orientation or gender identity (or really any mention) in any grade, although the legislative guidance by the Kentucky Department of Education is that a district that does not teach sexuality or STDs to children before grade six can teach about sexual orientation and gender identity, due to a possible legislative error (using "or" when the legislature likely